locationtech/geomesa/docs/user/hbase/usage.rst

 ``hbase.config.paths``                 String  Additional HBase configuration resource files (comma-delimited) ``hbase.config.xml``                   String  Additional HBase configuration properties, as a standard XML ``<configuration>``
                                                element
-``hbase.remote.filtering``             Boolean Can be used to disable remote filtering and coprocessors, for environments
+``hbase.connections.reuse``            Boolean Re-use and share HBase connections, or create a new one for this data store ``hbase.remote.filtering``             Boolean Can be used to disable remote filtering and coprocessors, for environments
                                                where custom code can't be installed ``hbase.security.enabled``             Boolean Enable HBase security (visibilities)